|Hoboken Mayor Zimmer alleges that Christie tied Hoboken's flood relief dollars to approving a huge development project.|

-What we didn't know until yesterday morning, was that WE were (alleged) pawns of our own governor in an (alleged) nasty game of hardball with our Mayor.
+What we didn't know until yesterday morning, was that we were the pawns of our own governor in an alleged nasty game of hardball with our Mayor.

 In a stunning interview on MSNBC, Mayor Dawn Zimmer made international headlines with the disclosure that Christie officials- and the governor himself- had conveyed that amount of help for our flood-devastated city was directly tied to approving the Rockefeller Group to develop a 19-block parcel of land of Hoboken's north end.

 |Web of Christie connections to the Rockefeller Group-credit: MSNBC|

 "If you tell anyone I'll deny it...If you don't move ahead, we're not going to be able to help you."

 -NJ Lt.
 Gov.Kim Guadagno (Zimmer alleges was said to her)